Committees

 Candidate Services Committee – Study Group Leaders

-• Act as a bridge of communication between the Candidate Education Committee and the candidates, providing necessary support and feedback to the group leaders.
+• Act as a communication bridge between the Candidate Services Committee and candidates, delivering support, feedback, and insights from study groups.

 Career Development Committee